 ProtonMail Review Conclusions

-Most of the mainstream email service providers do not offer end-to-end encryption.
-That’s where email services like ProtonMail come in.
-So, if you are looking for more privacy and security, this tool is a great pick!
-In addition, it offers excellent import features that simplify importing your emails to the brand new service provider.
+Most mainstream email service providers do not offer end-to-end encryption, and that’s where email services like ProtonMail come in.
+So, if you are looking for more privacy and Security, this tool is a great pick!
+In addition, it offers excellent import features that simplify importing your emails to the brand-new service provider.
 Also, the product is easy to use while providing good encryption.
-In conclusion, in our ProtonMail review, we found an excellent encrypted email service.
-So, if you are looking for an encrypted email service, then ProtonMail is an excellent pick for you!
+In our ProtonMail review, we found an excellent encrypted email service.
+So, if you are looking for an encrypted email service, ProtonMail is a perfect pick!